subvod/examples/README.md

 - https://www.youtube.com/watch?v=pJmTHF4XYJY
 - https://www.youtube.com/watch?v=MvzwmoZaNHQ

-That out of the way, this is a jumbled assortment of random scripts and snippets for referential purposes.
+Anyways, this is a jumbled assortment of random scripts and snippets for referential purposes.
 I'm not some big time developer.
-I've spent (probably more than) my fair share of time tinkering around with over 20 languages, but I've primarily focused on C++ and Python since 2013.
+I've spent (probably more than) my fair share of time tinkering around with over 20 languages since 2008.
+I've dabbled in a little bit of everything: Z80, Java, 65816, Object Pascal, D, C#, Batch, Rust, etc. But after all the experimenting I've done I came to primarily focus on developing with C++ and Python.
+I came to that conclusion sometime in 2013.
 The few reference files I have for C/C++ are super basic functions I found online for different projects of my own, so I feel no need to upload them here.
+I no longer have access to any of my larger projects thanks to an unfortunate accident involving me typing up some code during the worst thunderstorm in the area since 28 years ago (allegedly).
+Fried my old laptop.
 However, in a section below, I will link all libraries and tools I've used both inside and outside programming.
+Hopefully these will give others a head start, or at the very least some sort of insight as to what they want to do.

+Directly below are my small projects I've managed to muster up in the past two years.
+Not much programming-wise, as you'll see, but I learned Markdown in the process so there's some faint glimmer of silver lining. :)

-[rdr2-maps](https://github.com/subvod/rdr2-maps) *Red Dead Redemption 2 Map Archives* - Locations for rare/uncommon animals and places you can sit in Red Dead Redemption 2.
+[rdr2-maps](https://github.com/subvod/rdr2-maps) - High-res maps marked with locations for rare/uncommon animals and places you can sit, etc in **Red Dead Redemption 2**.

-[RDR2.MD](https://github.com/subvod/examples/blob/master/RDR2.MD). *Red Dead Redemption 2 Reference Document* - Hodgepodge of notes, but not disorganized.
-Contains things such as getting the Silver Dapple Pinto MFT as Arthur, glitches/bugs (and known fixes for them), etc.
+[RDR2.MD](https://github.com/subvod/examples/blob/master/RDR2.MD). - Hodgepodge of notes, but not disorganized.
+Contains things such as getting the Silver Dapple Pinto MFT as Arthur, glitches/bugs (and known fixes for them), document locations (missable and not), etc.

-[stats.html](https://github.com/subvod/examples/blob/master/stats.html) *Tom Clancy's Ghost Recon Wildlands Reference Document* - Referential document containing weapon, vehicle, and NPC data, among other things.
+[stats.html](https://github.com/subvod/examples/blob/master/stats.html) - Referential document containing weapon, vehicle, and NPC data gathered while playing **Tom Clancy's Ghost Recon Wildlands**.

-[ASUS ROG Zephyrus G14 (2021) Review](https://github.com/subvod/examples/blob/master/2021-ASUS-ROG-Zephyrus-G14-GA401QM-Review.md) - A not-so-in-depth review of the 2021 ASUS G14 because I'm a fucking normie piece of shit. :)
+[ASUS ROG Zephyrus G14 (2021) Review](https://github.com/subvod/examples/blob/master/2021-ASUS-ROG-Zephyrus-G14-GA401QM-Review.md) - A not-so-in-depth review of the **2021 ASUS G14** because I'm a fucking normie piece of shit.

+And in case you haven't noticed already... yes, there will be some marginally crude language and possible references to comic mischief here and there.
+If you've even the slightest amount of mental fortitude, you'll do just fine.
+Otherwise, if you can't handle either of those or are so in favor of having your freedoms taken away just so mine do as well (while those who take those freedoms retain their own): bitch boys need not read further but instead [watch this](https://www.youtube.com/watch?v=j22bnzmjcQM).

 # MISCELLANEOUS